Sewer56/nexus-what-i-want-to-build/docs/nx2.0.md

 !!! tip "It should be possible to upload only the unique data from Nx2.0 archives to `nexusmods.com`."

-    A superpower, possible with some support from the web team at Nexus, at least.
+    A superpower, that could be made possible if we also got some support from the web team at Nexus.

 Remember how we can [splice Nx2.0 archives?](#avoiding-duplicate-files-in-content-distribution-networks-cdns), and then in turn only download what we need?